aclark4life/pelican-blog/content/gittip-is-the-future.rst

 :date: 2012-09-21 21:45
 :tags: Mozilla, Plone, Python

 Heard of Gittip?
-If not, you should know this: it has a lot of people (including me) excited about the potential to make a living doing what they love.
+If not, you should know: it has a lot of people (including me) excited about the potential to make a living doing what they love.
 From the Gittip blog [1]_:

     Gittip is a system for funding people who build free culture.
 The core is small weekly gifts.
 The idea is that if 1,000 people give $1 a week to a great programmer, musician, scientist, teacher, etc., then that frees them up to pursue their vision even further for making the world better.